 Hall 1

-The Fly Navy 100 exhibition dramatically presents the development of naval aviation from early bi-planes to today's formidable air power from the sea.
+Hall 1 dramatically presents the development of naval aviation from early bi-planes to today's formidable air power from the sea.

 Hall 2